pfl-cs/GRELA/README.md

 # GRELA: Exploiting Graph Representation Learning in Effective Approximate Query Processing

 We propose a Graph REpresentation Learning based model for Approximate query processing.
 The core idea is to model the aggregate functions and the query predicates as task and query nodes respectively in a graph and learn appropriate node embeddings with GRELA's two modules for them.
-In particular, the Encoder module coalesce query predicates and underlying data into embeddings for query nodes.
-The Graph module bridges task nodes and query nodes so that each task node can aggregate the information from its neighborhood into its embedding.
+In particular, the Encoder module coalesce query predicates and underlying data into embeddings for clause nodes.
+The Graph module bridges task nodes and clause nodes so that each task node can aggregate the information from its neighborhood into its embedding.
-The estimates of queries with multiple aggregate functions are obtained through the inner products of the corresponding query and task embeddings.
+The estimates of queries with multiple aggregate functions are obtained through the inner products of the corresponding clause and task embeddings.

 ## Requirements